akeneo/pim-docs/cookbook/custom_entity/association_with_product.rst

 Creating a filter type
 ----------------------

-To create a filter, extend the ChoiceFilter class :
+To create a filter, extend the ChoiceFilter class:

 .. code-block:: php
     :linenos: